NIS2 Croatia: a compliance guide for international companies

 A typical scenario: the supplier who doesn't know they're in scope

 Picture a 60-person manufacturer making components for the energy sector.
 Firewall, antivirus, and that is roughly it on security.
 Then their essential-entity customer in energy says: "We need proof you meet NIS2 requirements because you are in our supply chain."
 Suddenly all 10 Article 21 measures are on the table, and there is no starting point.
+Here is why: NIS2 obliges essential entities to secure their own supply chain (measure 4 of Article 21), so they push that obligation down through security clauses in the contract.
+A company below the size threshold and outside the 18 regulated sectors still lands under NIS2 this way.
+I see it regularly.
+Companies discover they are in scope through a customer's requirement, not their own sector classification, and international suppliers are the most surprised: the assumption that "we are not an EU regulated entity" turns out to be irrelevant.
+If you sell to a regulated entity, that requirement is coming in your next contract; the only question is when.

 NIS2 and ISO 27001: allies, not competitors